wach128/cordova-plugin-health/README.md

   write : ['steps', 'weight']  // Write permission
 }
 ```
-- successCallback: called if permission process completed, called independently of if the user has granted permissions or not
+- successCallback: called if permission process completed, called independently of if the user has granted permissions or not, the argument may indicate if the permissions have been granted (but it is not guaranteed that all have been granted)
 - errorCallback: called if something went wrong, the argument contains a textual description of the problem

 #### Android quirks